 In fact, it is so quiet that it brings in news media, filmmakers, and visitors from around the world to tell the story of silence.

 Inside the Chamber.

 The room’s interior is so silent that its background noise has a negative decibel output at -13 dBA for hours and instantaneous levels of -23 dBA.

 To put that into perspective, the general background noise of an urbanized area like a city varies from 70 – 110 dBA in many places, whereas in a rural countryside area the decibel output is typically about 60 dBA.

 “We challenge people to sit in the chamber in the dark – one person stayed in there for an hour, and one for two hours, the second with the lights on.
 When it’s quiet, ears will become much more sensitive.
 The quieter the room, the more things you hear.
 You’ll hear your heart beating after about 15 minutes; sometimes you can hear your lungs after 30 minutes, hear your stomach gurgling loudly.
 In the anechoic chamber, you become the sound.”

 A Disorientating Experience.

-So for a normal person going into this room, the whole experience is very disorientating.
+So for a normal person going into this room, the whole experience can be very disorientating.

-People have trouble standing or sitting within the room, as well as navigating the room or maintaining their balance.
+People have trouble standing or sitting within the room in the dark, as well as navigating the room or maintaining their balance.

-The daunting lack of noise makes it near impossible to orient yourself as you walk in the anechoic chamber, as we human’s rely very heavily on subconscious audio cues to navigate when walking.
+The daunting lack of noise makes it near impossible to orient yourself as you walk in the anechoic chamber, as we humans rely very heavily on subconscious acoustic and visual cues to navigate when walking.